lipenco/rgsoc-blog/source/posts/2013-19-08-things-that-blown-my-mind.md

 ---
-title: Things that blow my mind
+title: Things That Has Blown my Mind
 ---

 My first JavaScript event born with a big pain.
 If it weren't for John's help I would have most likely miscarried.
 But look how beautiful it is.